 We're all about combining styles (if you couldn't tell from the last one).
 For this, apply a little product to your hair for that slick wet look.
 Try ColorWow Pop & Lock Gloss Treatment ($20), before French-braiding down the back of your head and tying it off securely with a hair tie.

 Here's another wet-look style.
 You know, just for good measure.
-The slicked-back top and minimalist black leather hair cuff make for a super-sleek, somewhat futuristic look.
+The slicked-back top and minimalist black patent hair cuff make for a super-sleek, somewhat futuristic look.

 This is very '90s, but we mean that in the best way.
 Tie your hair back into a traditional ponytail and then bubble it out by adding a small black elastic section by section.
 Just be sure to finish with a spritz of hair spray to make sure they stay put.